 Further steps forward in 2005 were the securing of the Rolls Sports Ground in Highams Park as part of a ground share with West Essex CC, the launch of very smart new club shirts and caps, and of this new website.
 In 2007 the club joined the Middlesex Sunday Cricket League, and secured a promotion from Division two to Division 1.

 The club presently plays all home friendly and league fixtures at the splendid Broxbourne CC.
-For the 2022 season we play in the competitive Chess Valley League for the second season.
+For the 2024 season we continue to play in the competitive Chess Valley League for the fourth season.